-Ruschelle: What can you tell us about ‘Bigfoot porn?’
+Ruschelle: What can you tell us about ‘Bigfoot adult content?’
 And don’t leave out any juicy details?

 Doug: all I know is I’ve heard it’s very lucrative.
 And I wear a size 13, so maybe I should give it a shot.

 Ruschelle: Your books, from the Spectra Files Trilogy, are wrapped in the ancient tentacles of the Old Ones.
 Tell us about your ‘love’ of Lovecraft and how it influenced Red Equinox, Black January and Cthulhu Blues.